Adhithya03/FOC_DOCS/Writings/HW_Interrupt.md

 ### HW Interrupt: A Closer Look

-Let's dive deeper into this block.

 ![alt text](../images/image-1.png)

-Before we proceed, did you notice the small icon with stacked squares?
-This icon indicates that the HW\_Interrupt block will behave differently in simulation mode and code generation mode.
+The small icon with stacked squares on the block indicates that the HW\_Interrupt block will behave differently in simulation mode and code generation mode.

 #### Simulation Mode vs. Code Generation Mode